How to Build Business Credit with Tier 1 Tradelines

 Q: Can I qualify for Tier 1 tradelines with bad personal credit?

-A: Yes, most Tier 1 vendors do not check personal credit and are designed to help businesses build business credit independently.
+A: Yes.
+Most Tier 1 vendors do not check personal credit, allowing you to build business credit independently.

 Q: What happens if I miss a payment?

-A: Missing a payment can negatively affect your business credit score.
-It’s essential to pay all invoices on time to build a positive credit profile.
+A: Missing a payment can negatively impact your business credit score.
+It’s essential to pay invoices on time to maintain a positive credit profile.